Skip to content

 Source: fourier/stdlib/crypto_registry.fou.

-The authoritative on-chain mapping from scheme_id to PQC precompile address.
-Designed to be deployed once per chain and owned by a Timelock for governance.
+The on-chain mapping from scheme_id to PQC precompile address.
+Deployed once per chain and held by a Timelock for governance.

 Storage